A Transparent Guide to Tuition & Costs at MU

 - Federal Loans: Low, fixed-interest rates, flexible repayment options, and guaranteed to eligible students within borrowing limits.

 Work-Study: Part-time campus jobs that let you earn money throughout the semester.
-Funds are not applied to direct charges but can help with other expenses.
+Funds are not applied directly to charges, but they can help with other expenses.

 Payment Plans: Spread tuition and fees into manageable installments throughout the year.